Why Burnout Makes Everyday Tasks Feel So Hard (It’s Not Laziness)

 Learn how somatic and EMDR therapy can help high-achieving women in California heal disordered eating and body shame by addressing trauma, nervous system regulation, perfectionism, and self-compassion.

-Why High-Achieving Women Struggle with Anxiety (and How Therapy Helps)
+Why High-Achieving Women Struggle with Anxiety and What Actually Helps

 Struggling with anxiety, perfectionism, or burnout — even though you seem put-together on the outside?
 High-achieving women often feel stuck in cycles of overthinking and self-doubt.
 This post explores how trauma-informed approaches like Somatic Therapy, EMDR, and IFS (Internal Family Systems) help you calm your nervous system, heal from within, and finally feel at home in your body and mind.

-How Somatic Therapy Helps Heal Body Image Issues & Disordered Eating
+How Somatic Therapy Helps Heal Body Image Struggles and Disordered Eating